 - Month 4: I learn how to kick up into a handstand without the wall but everything else has gone to shit.
 I’ve forgotten proper shoulder and hand positioning, but I am learning how my weight needs to shift in my hands.

 These little shifts in understanding, forgetting, and re-understanding are important to note because if we miss them we may trick ourselves into believing we’re not making any progress.

 When working on new skills, I use a timer instead of a rep scheme

 When I’m working on a new skill, I’ll set a timer for 20-30 minutes (10, if I’m tired) and pick 2-3 movement progressions to work on.
 I allow myself the freedom to order these movements however I want and take breaks as needed.

 This is that autoregulation thing I was talking about!

-Setting a timer forces you to better assess your current level, take rest based on how you feel that particular day, and relieves the pressure of having to hit a certain number of reps or sets, which, oftentimes, can become mindless.
+Setting a timer forces you to assess your current level, take rest based on how you feel that particular day, and it relieves the pressure of having to hit a certain number of reps or sets, which can become mindless.

 Reframing What Fitness Means to Me

 Framing my fitness training as a learning process instead of another thing to crush means I can start to poke through the superficial layers and open myself up to a deeper understanding of my own body and movement.
 As Josh Waitzkin says in his book The Art of Learning,

 “Depth beats breadth any day of the week, because it opens a channel for the intangible, unconscious, creative components of our hidden potential.”